futuchain/FUTU/index.md

 ### FUTU
 is the governance token (equivalent of an equity token) ERC-20 circuit (until the completion of the blockchain)

-### RIST
+### RICO
-is the utility token (lowest fees and fastest transactions) BSC Binance Smart Chain (until the completion of the blockchain)
+is the initial reversible ico / utility token (lowest fees and fastest transactions) BSC Binance Smart Chain (until the completion of the blockchain)

 ### IC
 internet conjoiner is an aggregator of high-value projects and investors, it also allows you to collect liquidity through $FUTU token in a decentralized way allowing you to make changes to the investment at any time without blocked funds.